Suganthi-R/payment-gateway-integration/README.md

 # payment-gateway-integration
-Integrating Razor pay payment gateway in the website.
+Integrating Razor-pay payment gateway in the website.